CARLA-Loc: Synthetic SLAM Dataset with Full-stack Sensor Setup in Challenging Weather and Dynamic Environments

 \subsection{Sensor setup}

-CARLA officially supports sensor simulation through the Blueprint Library.
-The callback function for each sensor is user-defined for sensor data processing.
-We will delineate the configuration of sensors used in the dataset and discuss some of our data processing techniques employed to generate more realistic simulation data.
-The layout of the sensors is illustrated in Fig.~\ref{fig:sensor layout}.
+The layout of the sensor configuration is illustrated in Fig.~\ref{fig:sensor layout}.
+CARLA officially supports sensor simulation through its Blueprint Library.
+The callback function for each sensor is user-defined to process the received data.
+In CARLA-Loc, both sensor configurations and callback functions have been specifically designed to generate the final dataset.

-\textbf{Visual sensors.} We equip a stereo camera at the front portion of the vehicle.
-The visual data been collected are RGB images, depth images, semantic segmentation images and event camera images.
-The baseline length is 400 mm.
-Each camera has 90$^\circ$ horizontal FOV with 1280$\times$720 resolution and the images are collected at 20 Hz.
-There is no distortion of the camera.
+\textbf{Visual sensors.} A binocular camera system is mounted on the front of the vehicle.
+This setup collects several types of visual data: RGB images, depth images, semantic segmentation images, and event camera data.
+The baseline distance between the cameras is 400 mm.
+Each camera features a 90$^\circ$ horizontal field of view (FOV) and captures images at a resolution of 1280$\times$720.
+The images are collected at a rate of 20 Hz, and the cameras are configured without any distortion.

-\textbf{LiDAR.} The LiDAR prototype we use is the Velodyne HDL-32E\footnote{\href{https://velodynelidar.com/wp-content/uploads/2019/12/97-0038-Rev-N-97-0038-DATASHEETWEBHDL32E_Web.pdf}{https://velodynelidar.com/wp-content/uploads/2019/12/97-0038-Rev-N-97-0038-DATASHEETWEBHDL32E-Web.pdf}}, 32-beam spinning LiDAR with 120 m maximum detection range.
-The upper FOV and lower FOV are 10$^\circ$ and -30$^\circ$ w.r.t. horizontal plane, respectively.
-The spinning frequency is 20Hz, which eventually generates around 1,330k points per second.
-To better simulate the point cloud distortion effect, in each full rotation, data from ten sectorial regions are collected separately and merged into a unified point cloud.
+\textbf{LiDAR.} The prototype of LiDAR is based on the Velodyne HDL-32E,\footnote{\href{https://velodynelidar.com/wp-content/uploads/2019/12/97-0038-Rev-N-97-0038-DATASHEETWEBHDL32E_Web.pdf}{https://velodynelidar.com/wp-content/uploads/2019/12/97-0038-Rev-N-97-0038-DATASHEETWEBHDL32E-Web.pdf}} a 32-beam spinning LiDAR capable of detecting objects up to 120 m away.
+It has an upper Field of View (FOV) of 10$^\circ$ and a lower FOV of -30$^\circ$ relative to the horizontal plane.
+LiDAR spins at a frequency of 20Hz, producing approximately 1,330k points per second.
+To more accurately replicate the distortion effect seen in point clouds, data from ten sectorial regions are collected separately during each full rotation and then combined into a single point cloud as one frame.

+The official blueprints doesn't support adding the noise to point clouds of semantic LiDAR.
+Since 2 LiDARs (standard and semantic) in CARLA-Loc are located exactly the same.
+We collected ideal data from both LiDARs without noise and manually add Gaussian noise to them with the same random seed.
 The standard deviation is set to 0.02~m according to the real-world testing~\cite{9142208}.

 \textbf{Radar.} The template of Radar is Oculii Falcon 77\footnote{\href{https://www.oculii.com/falcon}{https://www.oculii.com/falcon}}, which has 200m detection range, 120$^\circ$ azimuth FOV and 30$^\circ$ vertical FOV.
 Radar data is collected at 20Hz.
-We assemble 3 Radars to cover the full 360$^\circ$ field around the ego vehicle, which will return around 15,000 points in each second.
+3 Radars are assembled to cover the full 360$^\circ$ field around the ego vehicle, which will return around 15,000 points in each second.